syncfusion-content/maui-docs/MAUI/Polar-Charts/Exporting.md

 {% endtabs %}

-T> We can change the image formats in above code by changing its extension as .jpg, .png.
+T> We can change the image formats in the above code by changing their extensions to .jpg or .png.

 The exported image will be saved in the different location across the platforms.